gruossomonica/humanseg_surveillance/README.md

 The colorbar is formatted to display the class names with the colors.

 The function `preprocessImage.m` is used to resize the input image before passing it to the network, according to the image size defined in the input layer.

+## Dataset

+We will release our dataset for encouraging future research on human segmentation.
+Please send an email to monica.gruosso@unibas.it if you need it for academic research and non-commercial purposes.

 ## Citation